How Long Does It Take to Get a Black Belt in Judo?

 But, to give you an idea, typically, the progression looks like this; white, yellow, orange, green, blue, brown, and black.

-Fortunately, once you become a black belter, the system and ranking are somewhat universal.
+Fortunately, once you become a black belt, the system and ranking are somewhat universal.
 The Dan (Black Belt Progression) system follows the same pattern (as shown in the table below); Sho Dan, Ni Dan, San Dan, Yon Dan, Go Dan, Roku Dan, Shichi Dan, Hachi Dan, Ku Dan, and Ju Dan.

 Kyu Grades and Dan Grades